HM Prison Buckley Hall: History

 Buckley Hall takes its name from Buckley Hall, a historic house which previously occupied the site.
 After the Second World War, the old mansion was demolished and Buckley Hall Young Offenders Institution built in its place.
 The site acted as a prison for young males until 1989 and after that as a venue for Prison Service Control and Restraint training.

 In 1994, the majority of the old prison was demolished and a new Category C prison for adult males constructed in its place.
 The new Buckley Hall prison was initially operated by Group 4 Prison Services, the fourth private prison to be run in the UK.
 However, after a tendering process in 2000 the establishment reverted to H.M.
 Prison Service control.

 In 2001, the Prison Service announced that Buckley Hall would be converted to take female inmates after increased demand for women's places in prison.
 The first female prisoners arrived in 2002.
 In 2004, the prison was criticised for not being adequately prepared after it was converted from a men's prison.

 In 2005, as a result of population pressures in prisons for men, it was announced that Buckley Hall would be converted back to a Category C male prison.
 Male prisoners began arriving at Buckley Hall on 5 December 2005.

-Since its conversion back to a Male Category C establishment, the Prison has consistently performed well against the Prison Service's Key Performance Targets (KPT's).
-It is viewed as a progressive, modern thinking establishment which offers prisoners a variety of opportunities to better themselves prior to their release.
+Since its conversion back to a Male Category C establishment, the prison has met the Prison Service's Key Performance Targets (KPTs).
+The establishment offers prisoners various programs prior to their release.